airspot-dev/krules/README.md

 - [blue-green demo](https://github.com/airspot-dev/knative-bluegreen-demo)

-Of course, we are, love and support pioneers, so don't esitate to [contact us](mailto:info@airspot.tech).
+:heart: Of course, we are, love and support pioneers, so don't esitate to :email: [contact us](mailto:info@airspot.tech).